movinalot/azure-202-advanced/content/Chapter01/Task1.md

 1. ***Click*** your Resource Group named *vwanXX-training*. **XX** is the number of your allocated environment.

+    {{% notice tip %}}In an Azure environment there can be many Resource Groups, use the search field to find your Resource Group.{{% /notice %}}

     ![portallogin4](../images/portallogin4.png)

 1. ***View*** the already deployed resources already deployed